-This is the default method to determine shares you sold if both of the following apply:
+This is the default method to figure shares you sold if both of these apply:

 You held your shares in a brokerage account.